Litter, bins, graffiti, fly tipping, grass and trees

 - Take extra waste to Lower House Farm recycling centre

-- Have usable items collected for free by charities such as Second Chance
+- Have usable items collected for free by a charity

 - Dispose of old or unwanted tyres through your local tyre retailer